WISVCH/nwerc-2024/content/schedule/activities.md

 Please note that these excursions are **self-guided**, allowing you to visit your chosen activity at your own pace.
 All activities are within a 30-minute walking distance of the contest site.
 Dinner is served in the Flux building from 18:00 until 20:00, so be sure to come by on time after your activity.

+The registration form is available through a link in the information email sent on 02/11/2024.

 The following options are available:

 ---